 The project makes sure that less plastic ends up in the sea.
 Instead, it is recycled and turned into so-called Social Plastic, which serves as raw material for new products such as packaging.
 In Haiti, Indonesia, Brazil, and the Philippines, people collect plastic waste.
 At local collection points, they can exchange it for money, food, drinking water, or even school fees.

-As we are together on our “Road to Zero”, we from Bertling Logistics support these four global offsetting projects as well, and will continue to do so in the future.
+As we are together on our “Road to Zero”, we from Bertling Logistics support these four global compensation projects as well, and will continue to do so in the future.

-Most recently, we donated to the Clean Oceans, Plastic Bank, Worldwide Project to show our support on World Ocean Day, which took place on 8 June 2022.
+Most recently, we donated to the Clean Oceans, Plastic Bank, Worldwide Project to show our support on World Ocean Day, which takes place annually on 8 June.

-Below is our Climate Partner Offsetting dashboard, which gives you full transparency of our corporate offsetting initiatives on our way to become a more sustainable business by reducing our carbon footprint as a company.
+Below is our Climate Partner Compensation dashboard, which gives you full transparency of our corporate compensation initiatives on our way to become a more sustainable business by reducing our carbon footprint as a company.